 Prepare a large cookie sheet with some wax paper and then spoon out your mixture in 1 TBSP portions onto the tray.

 Refrigerate these morsels so they can firm up a bit, and then pop one in your mouth whenever you need a little pick-me-up!
+They can be eaten cold or at room-temperature, and you can keep them in a sealed container until you need them.

 Seriously, they couldn’t be easier, and they taste awesome.
 Try them yourself!